 Why Train with us?

-Alfreton Nursery School is an outstanding Derbyshire County Council School based in Alfreton, Derbyshire.
-The school has been consistently outstanding for the past 20 years and was accredited as a National Teaching School in September 2015 in recognition of its hard work and collective drive to constantly raise standards in school.
-As a lead school, we currently have 22 Derbyshire Schools in our alliance including 1 Nottinghamshire School and 1 Lincolnshire School:
+Alfreton Nursery School has been consistently outstanding for over 22 years and was accredited as a National Teaching School in September 2015 in recognition of its hard work and collective drive to constantly raise standards in school.
+As a lead school, our alliance is made up of 34 schools including Nursery Schools, Schools with an SEN Specialism, Infant Schools, Primary Schools and a Secondary School.
+Schools in our alliance cover Derbyshire, Lincolnshire, Sheffield and Nottinghamshire.

 Aldercar Infant & Nursery School